Critical Role campaign two

 The second campaign of the Dungeons & Dragons web series Critical Role premiered on January 11, 2018—four months after the conclusion of the first campaign—and concluded on June 3, 2021.
 The series starred Travis Willingham, Marisha Ray, Taliesin Jaffe, Ashley Johnson, Sam Riegel, Liam O'Brien, and Laura Bailey as the players with Matthew Mercer as the Dungeon Master.

-The campaign is an actual play which follows The Mighty Nein, a party of seven adventurers, in their travels across the continent of Wildemount.
+The campaign is an actual play which follows the Mighty Nein, a party of seven adventurers, in their travels across the continent of Wildemount.
 It occurs at a time of very high tensions between the Dwendalian Empire and the Kryn Dynasty—two of Wildemount's major powers, which are divided by the Ashkeeper Peaks mountain range.
-Over the course of the campaign, The Mighty Nein work towards rooting out political corruption, especially within the Cerberus Assembly, and establishing peace between the Kryn Dynasty and the Dwendalian Empire after war breaks out.
-They also thwart apocalyptic threats such as Tharizdûn's attempt to escape his imprisonment and the Somnovem's attempt to return to the Prime Material Plane.
+Over the course of the campaign, the Mighty Nein work towards rooting out political corruption, especially within the Cerberus Assembly, and establishing peace between the Kryn Dynasty and the Dwendalian Empire after war breaks out.
+They also thwart apocalyptic threats such as Tharizdûn attempting to escape his imprisonment and the Somnovem attempting to return to the Prime Material Plane.

-Campaign Two aired each Thursday at 7 p.m.
-PT on Critical Role Productions' Twitch and YouTube channels.
+Campaign two aired each Thursday at 7 p.m.
+PT on Twitch, YouTube, and Alpha.
+When production switched from Geek & Sundry to Critical Role Productions in February 2019, distribution on Alpha and the other Geek & Sundry channels ended; the campaign then aired on Critical Role Productions' official channels.
 It consisted of 141 episodes with a total run time of over 550 hours.
-In 2022, the show returned with a two-part special titled The Mighty Nein Reunited.
+The show has returned twice with specials set after the conclusion of the campaign – a two-part special titled The Mighty Nein Reunited in 2022 and a live show titled The Mighty Nein Reunion: Echoes of the Solstice filmed in Wembley Arena in 2023.
 Critical Role won multiple awards during the campaign, such as the 2019 Webby Winner and People's Voice Winner in the "Video Series & Channels – Games" category from the Webby Awards, and the 2019 Audience Honor in the "Games" category from the Shorty Awards.
-An upcoming animated television adaptation for Amazon Prime Video, titled Mighty Nein, was announced in January 2023.
+An animated television adaptation for Amazon Prime Video, titled The Mighty Nein, was announced in January 2023 and is scheduled to premiere on November 19, 2025.

 Cast

-Campaign Two featured all eight primary cast members from the end of Campaign One, in addition to occasional guests.
+Campaign two featured all eight primary cast members from the end of Campaign one, in addition to occasional guests.
 Ashley Johnson was absent for several lengthy periods over the first 86 episodes due to her filming schedule for the NBC drama Blindspot, which ran from 2015 to 2020.

 Two of the player-characters for this campaign are based on characters their actors had previously created.
 Jester is based on a character Bailey had portrayed in two one-shot adventures, one with GameSpot and one with Kinda Funny.
-Mollymauk was originally designed by Jaffe as a possible replacement for Percy, his character in Campaign One, in the event of Percy's death.
+Mollymauk was originally designed by Jaffe as a possible replacement for Percy, his character in Campaign one, in the event of Percy's death.

 Main

-Campaign Two had eight cast members—seven players who form an adventuring party and the Dungeon Master.
+Campaign two had eight cast members—seven players who form an adventuring party and the Dungeon Master (DM).